afkedhamster/My-Step-Monitor/README.md

 ## Dev log 12/04/2024
 - Merged new features into master branch
 - (Important)Adding "mpu6050_commu": "c" at line 52- 54 in settings.json
+- back to previous version
+- Implement the testing of pressure-sensitive sensors and digital-to-analog conversion modules (ads1115)